Later Life Planning

 NHS Funded Care – What You Should KnowPosted in Financial Advice, Long Term Care (+1 more), on 19.02.15 Read Fiducia adviser Sarah Travers explains NHS funded care and what you could be entitled to in the future.

-As life expectancy continues to rise, so financial requirements in later life shift.
-Whereas once the average person could bank on a retirement lasting ten years or so, now it is not uncommon for people to live for 20, 30 years or more after they finish work.
+As life expectancy continues to rise, so too do financial requirements in later life shift.
+Whereas once the average person could expect a retirement lasting ten years or so, now it is not uncommon for people to live for 20, 30 years or more after they finish working.

 Planning your finances for later life must take this potential longevity into account.
 It can often involve a number of complex decisions, making it important to find an adviser who is not only highly qualified and knowledgeable but also someone you can trust and rely on.